Paul V. Hester

-General Paul V. Hester (born October 21, 1947) is a retired United States Air Force officer.
+Paul V. Hester (born 21 October 1947) is a retired United States Air Force (USAF) general.
 He served as Commander, Pacific Air Forces, and Air Component Commander for the Commander, United States Pacific Command from July 2004 to November 2007.
-He had responsibility for Air Force activities spread over half the globe in a command that supports 55,500 Air Force personnel serving in Hawaii, Alaska, Guam, Japan and South Korea.
+He had responsibility for USAF activities spread over half the globe in a command that supports 55,500 Air Force personnel serving in Hawaii, Alaska, Guam, Japan and South Korea.

 Military career

 Hester was commissioned through the Reserve Officers' Training Corps program at the University of Mississippi.
-He earned his wings in December 1971 at Columbus AFB, Mississippi.
+He earned his wings in December 1971 at Columbus Air Force Base in Mississippi.
 A command pilot and combat veteran, Hester has more than 200 combat hours in Southeast Asia and has accumulated more than 2,900 flight hours during his career.
-Additionally, he served as an instructor in the A-7, F-4 and F-15 in operational and training units.
+Additionally, he served as an instructor in the A-7 Corsair, F-4 Phantom and F-15 Eagle in operational and training units.
 Hester commanded the 94th Tactical Fighter Squadron, 18th Operations Group, 35th Fighter Wing, 53rd Wing and United States Forces Japan and 5th Air Force at Yokota Air Base.
 He also served as Commander, Air Force Special Operations Command in Hurlburt Field, Florida.

 Hester's staff tours include duty in the Directorate of Plans, as a member of the Commander's Action Group at Headquarters Tactical Air Command, Chief of the Air Force's Legislative Liaison Office at the United States House of Representatives, Division Chief in J-5 of the Joint Staff, Joint Chiefs of Staff representative to the Organization for Security and Cooperation in Europe, and Director of Air Force Legislative Liaison for the Secretary and the Chief of Staff of the Air Force.
 He also served as the Air Component Commander and force provider to Joint Task Force-536 during Operation Unified Assistance in support of the South Asia tsunami relief effort.